 - Pack 2-3 bright swimsuits that contrast beautifully with turquoise water.
-Always wear sunglasses and sun hat to protect you from the sun.
+Always wear sunglasses and a sun hat to protect yourself from the sun.

-- Carry travel adapter.
-Generally, the hotels/guesthouses will provide it but you can carry your own adapter if they don’t have or you need more than one.
+- Carry a travel adapter.
+Generally, the hotels/guesthouses will provide it but you can carry your own adapter if they don’t have one or you need more than one.

-- Most of the hotels/guesthouses will provide fresh beach towels daily; so no need to carry it with you.
+- Most of the hotels/guesthouses will provide fresh beach towels daily; so no need to carry them with you.

-- Don’t forget to pack dry bags, flip flops/crocks and few beautiful dresses to enjoy sunny side of life in the Maldives.
+- Don’t forget to pack dry bags, flip flops/crocks, and a few beautiful dresses to enjoy the sunny side of life in the Maldives.

 That’s all about my Maldives on Budget travel post!
 Have you been to the Maldives yet??
 If you have any queries regarding the Maldives, share them in the comment.
 Don’t forget to pin this Maldives Budget Travel for Later!!